cdt-data-science/cluster-scripts/experiments/examples/nlp/README.md

 2. [`sinfo`](https://slurm.schedmd.com/sinfo.html) - View information about the cluster configuration

 We have mentioned partitions briefly before, but what do they actually mean?
 In short, our clusters are organised into groups of nodes with different specifications and priorities.
-When we consider the "PGR Cluster", what we actually are referring to is the `PGR-Standard` partition of the `mlp` cluster because the PGR Cluster **shares a head node** with other clusters (note that there are plans to change this in the future and PGR will have it's own head node).
-Only PGR students should be allowed to use the PGR cluster nodes, so we treat this as a separate cluster and don't think about the other nodes/partitions in the cluster.
+When we consider the "ILCC Cluster", what we actually are referring to is the a collection of servers linked together with a controlling "head" node (this is the `escience6` machine).
+The servers (with GPUs attached) are organised into "partitions", or groups, which each have different access permissions.
+You will all have access to the `ILCC_*` and `CDT_GPU` partitions.

 If you want to get a good specification of a cluster, you can use `sinfo` to detail the partitions and nodes available:

 ```
-s1833057@uhtred:~$ sinfo
+${USER}@escience6:~$ sinfo
 PARTITION   AVAIL  TIMELIMIT  NODES  STATE NODELIST
+ILCC_GPU*      up 10-00:00:0      8    mix barre,duflo,greider,levi,mcclintock,moser,nuesslein,ostrom
-Teach-Interactive            up    2:00:00      1  down* landonia25
+CDT_GPU        up 10-00:00:0      1    mix strickland
-Teach-Interactive            up    2:00:00      1   idle landonia03
+CDT_GPU        up 10-00:00:0      1   idle arnold
-Teach-Interactive            up    2:00:00      1   down landonia01
-Teach-Standard*              up    8:00:00      1  down* landonia24
-Teach-Standard*              up    8:00:00     14   idle landonia[04-06,08-10,12-16,20,22-23]
-Teach-Short                  up    4:00:00      2   idle landonia[02,18]
+ILCC_CPU       up 10-00:00:0      2    mix bravas,stkilda
-Teach-LongJobs               up 3-08:00:00      5   idle landonia[07,11,17,19,21]
-General_Usage                up 3-08:00:00      1  down* meme
-General_Usage                up 3-08:00:00      1  alloc letha06
-General_Usage                up 3-08:00:00      5   idle letha[01-05]
-General_Usage_Interactive    up    2:00:00      1   idle letha01
-PGR-Standard                 up 7-00:00:00      1  down* damnii05
-PGR-Standard                 up 7-00:00:00      2  drain damnii[02,09]
+ILCC_CPU       up 10-00:00:0      2   idle kinloch,rockall
-PGR-Standard                 up 7-00:00:00      1    mix damnii06
+M_AND_I_GPU    up 10-00:00:0      5    mix buccleuch,chatelet,davie,elion,yonath
-PGR-Standard                 up 7-00:00:00      8  alloc damnii[01,03-04,07-08,10-12]
-CDT_Compute                  up 7-00:00:00     17  down* james[05-21]
-CDT_Compute                  up 7-00:00:00      4   idle james[01-04]
+M_AND_I_GPU    up 10-00:00:0      8   idle bonsall,gibbs,livy,nicolson,quarry,snippy,tangmere,tomorden
 ```

 If you want even more detail, look at the `cluster-status` script in the main repository.